 - have a sill height of not more than 44 in. above the floor; AND - have a minimum net clear opening of 5.7 sq. ft.; AND - have a minimum net clear opening height of 24 in.; AND - have a minimum net clear opening width of 20 in.; AND - be operational from the inside of the room without the use of keys, tools or special knowledge. - 11.
-The term 'Rater' refers to the person completing the third-party inspections required for certification.
-This person shall: a) be a certified Home Energy Rater, Rating Field Inspector, or an equivalent designation as determined by a VOO such as RESNET; and, b) have attended and successfully completed an EPA-recognized training class.
-See www.energystar.gov/newhomestraining. - Raters who operate under a Sampling Provider are permitted to verify the Minimum Rated Features of the home and to verify any Checklist Item designated "Rater Verified" using a VOO-approved sampling protocol for homes outside California, and the CEC-approved sampling protocol for homes in CA. No parties other than Raters are permitted to use sampling.
+Raters who operate under a Sampling Provider are permitted to verify the Minimum Rated Features of the home and to verify any Checklist Item designated "Rater Verified" using a VOO-approved sampling protocol for homes outside California, and the CEC-approved sampling protocol for homes in CA. No parties other than Raters are permitted to use sampling.
 All other items shall be verified for each certified home.
 For example, no items on the HVAC Commissioning Checklist are permitted to be verified using a sampling protocol. - 12.
 Note that the efficiency levels of ENERGY STAR certified products aligned with these product specifications when this Version was first released.
-These efficiency features form the basis of the ENERGY STAR ERI target, regardless of any subsequent revisions to

-ENERGY STAR certified product specifications.
+These efficiency features form the basis of the ENERGY STAR ERI target, regardless of any subsequent revisions to ENERGY STAR certified product specifications.
 EPA recommends, but does not require, that current ENERGY STAR products be included in ENERGY STAR homes.
-For current ENERGY STAR products, visit www.energystar.gov/products.

-13. The following map illustrates the Climate Zone boundaries as defined by the 2009 IECC Figure 301.1.
+For current ENERGY STAR products, visit www.energystar.gov/products. - 13.
+The following map illustrates the Climate Zone boundaries as defined by the 2009 IECC Figure 301.1.

-- 14. The version of ANSI / RESNET / ICC Std.
-301 utilized by RESNET for HERS ratings is used to model this parameter. - 15.
+- 14. Path A HVAC Grading shall not be used until an Effective Date has been defined by RESNET for ANSI / RESNET / ACCA Std.
+310. Path A - HVAC Grading shall then use ANSI / RESNET / ACCA Std.
+310 including all Addenda and Normative Appendices, with new versions and Addenda implemented according to the Effective Date and Transition Period End Date defined by RESNET.
+RESNET interpretations of Standard 310 shall also be followed. - 15.
 The Rater may define the 'permit date' as either the date that the permit was issued or the date of the contract on the home.
 In cases where permit or contract dates are not available, Providers have discretion to estimate permit dates based on other construction schedule factors.
 These assumptions should be both defensible and documented. - 16.
-Homes certified under Rev. 09 of the program requirements are permitted to use either Rev. 08 or Rev. 09 of the National HVAC Design Report.
+Homes certified under Rev. 10 of the program requirements are permitted to use either Rev. 08, 09, or 10 of the National HVAC Design Report.